pulumibook/examples/website/serverless-mediaconvert/README.md

 # serverless-mediaconvert

-An example of a serverless video transcoder build with Pulumi and AWS Elemental MediaConvert.
+An example of a serverless video transcoder built with Pulumi and AWS Elemental MediaConvert.

 Accompanies the walkthrough at <https://pulumibook.info/serverless-architectures-aws-1-video-encoder/>.